owly-digital/.github/profile/README.md

-## K2D.CZ
+## owly.digital

-We create fast, beautiful and customizable e-commerce and websites tailored in every detail built on top of our **K2D.CMS**.
+We create fast, beautiful and customizable e-commerce and websites tailored in every detail built on top of our **owly.cms**.

 Where to go next?
 - [🌐 Website](/pages/website.md)